 A joint initiative of the College of Arts and Sciences and University Libraries, the center seeks to bring out civil rights history to life and inspire an informed dialogue about today's social justice issues.

-Established in 2008, the nonprofit Confucius Institute is a joint program of the Beijing Language and Culture University and the University of South Carolina that is designed to promote Chinese Language education, as well as educational, cultural and business exchanges, between the state of South Carolina and China.
+Established in 2008, the nonprofit Confucius Institute is a joint program of the Beijing Language and Culture University and the University of South Carolina promoting Chinese language education, and educational, cultural and business exchanges between South Carolina and China.

 The History Center nurtures scholarship and engages with the community to promote the historical craft.

-Originally established in 2007 as a working initiative to encourage the scholarly study and public understanding of all facets of race and black life in the United States and throughout the African Diaspora, the Institute for African American Research (IAAR) achieved its official status as a USC entity from the Board of Directors on April 7, 2009, and on June 17th, from the South Carolina Commission on Higher Education.
+Established in 2007 to encourage the scholarly study and public understanding of race and black life, the Institute for African American Research achieved official status from the Board of Directors on April 7, 2009, and on June 17, 2009, from the South Carolina Commission on Higher Education.

 As the state where the Civil War began, South Carolina has always been at the forefront of the history of the American South.
 The Institute for Southern Studies (ISS) at the University of South Carolina helps tell this important story.

-The nurturing of children is the single most important task of society.
-The Parenting & Family Research Center conducts studies aimed at understanding and promoting the well-being of children in the context of family, school and community.
+The Parenting and Family Research Center conducts studies aimed at understanding and promoting the well-being of children in the context of family, school and community.

-Human beings have always been interested in their fellow humans -- those alive today and also our ancestors from the past.
 How has human life and culture evolved over the millennia?
-To study this crucial question, the South Carolina Institute of Archaeology and Anthropology (SCIAA) was established in 1963 both as a University of South Carolina research institute and a State cultural resource management agency.
+To study this crucial question, the South Carolina Institute of Archaeology and Anthropology was established in 1963 as a University of South Carolina research institute and a State cultural resource management agency.

 The Walker Institute is home to six minor degree programs that engage students in the interdisciplinary study of world affairs and cross-cultural understanding.